edwardvanvliet/IoT_AdafruitIOArduino_ColorPicker_Manual_Edward_van_Vliet/README.md

 # IoT - Adafruit IO - Arduino - Color Picker - Manual - Edward van Vliet

-# Picking/determining a color via the Color Picker (Block) on Adafruit IO using a LED-strip connected to a NODEMCU 1.0, using Arduino IDE (2.0) software.
+# Picking/determining a color via the Color Picker (Block) on Adafruit IO using a LED-strip connected to a NODEMCU 1.0, by using Arduino IDE (2.0) software.

 By Edward van Vliet<br>
 Last updated 6 October 2022